viveksgr/SFP/README.md

 2. sfp_clustering: To construct ROI based version of clustering RSA
 3. sfp_clustering_searchl: To construct searchlight based version of clustering RSA
 4. sfp_clustering_searchl_allpercepts_map: To construct searchlight based version of clustering RSA for individual descriptors

+*Detailed documentation for all scripts are in progress*

 The full analysis may take approximately over 24-48 hours depending on your system specifications and GLM_single settings.